LogAnalysisTeam/methods4logfiles/README.md

 where model is a path to a trained fastText model.
 The current implementation allows you to use either `--per-block` or `--per-log`.
 This controls the method of creating the embeddings and labels and saving them as NumPy arrays.
 One can access other options using `-h` or `--help`.

 Once the data are prepared and saved in corresponding folders, one can experiment with the implemented models.
-The implementation follows scikit-learn recommendation, see an example below.
+The implementation follows scikit-learn recommendations, see an example below.

 ```python
 model = AETCN()